-North Korean missile launch fails, South Korea's military says
+North Korean missile launch fails, US and South Korea say

 "South Korea and the US are aware of the missile launch and to their knowledge North Korea's missile was not successfully launched," South Korea's Ministry of Defense said in a statement.

+Neither the US nor South Korea have released information on what type of missile was fired, or why it failed.
+The US Pacific Command said it was working with partners to assess it further.

-It comes four days after the country announced it had tested a new rocket engine, describing it as a "great leap forward" in their missile program.
+The attempted launch comes four days after the country announced it had tested a new rocket engine, describing it as a "great leap forward" in their missile program.

 US defense officials told CNN the engine could be used for a long-range intercontinental ballistic missile.